Addressing Common Objections to Spec-Driven Development

 The SDD Advantage

 SDD provides a robust framework that enhances clarity, guarantees verifiability, and gracefully accommodates change.
 The initial investment in structured planning and documentation delivers more predictable, successful outcomes with reduced rework and increased stakeholder confidence.
+Because the workflow is exposed in readable prompts and artifacts, it also helps engineers learn the patterns of effective AI-assisted development instead of treating them as hidden product behavior.

 100%